How the subsidised study works

 - Interview fee.

-Note that although successful completion of the Management Entry Route awards full Member status, it does not award the Graduate Diploma qualification.
+Note that although successful completion of the Management Entry Route awards full Member status, it does not award the Professional Diploma qualification.

 Professional Assessment Scheme